 At Chesapeake, we celebrate Baptisms in the Spring and Fall.
-If you're interested in our Spring 2017 Baptisms, please complete a form below.
+If you're interested in our Fall 2017 Baptisms, please complete a form below.

 Questions?
 Contact Administrative Assistant Amy Knott at firstname.lastname@example.org.

 If you’re a follower of Jesus Christ and would like to be baptized, that is a wonderful thing.
 Being baptized is an act of obedience on our part once we’ve begun a faith relationship in Jesus Christ.
 The following answers some common questions about baptism, and, in light of what the Bible teaches, lets you know how and when baptismal services happen at Chesapeake.